Creating jobs and boosting the green economy in North Africa

 Why climate change and economic development are connected

 High unemployment and lack of financing opportunities in North Africa for small and medium enterprises prevent young people – particularly women and marginalized groups – from developing their full potential.
 At the same time, rising temperatures and sea levels associated with climate change are expected to set economic development in the region back many years.
-So we want to align local approaches to climate change with development efforts that address poverty, unemployment and sustainability issues.
+So we want to align local approaches to climate change with development efforts that address poverty, unemployment, sustainability and climate justice issues.

 To this end, the program focuses on: